Littlest Pet Shop: Littlest Pet Shop VIPs (2007–2010)

-A video game developed by Electronic Arts based on the 2005 version of the toyline.
-A single version released for the Wii, and four separate versions for the Nintendo DS.
-Two sequels, Friends and Biggest Stars, were also released.

-Littlest Pet Shop Online (2009)
+Littlest Pet Shop Online (2009–2011)

 The second virtual world based on the toyline, developed in collaboration with Electronic Arts and launched in October 2009.
 It is commonly and officially abbreviated as LPSO.
 Unlike VIPs, a plush toy was not required in order to play, though players' options would be limited without paying.
 Players can decorate their own houses and host parties within them, chat with other users, and play minigames.
 In 2010, the game was updated to add a new region, Kittywood.
 It lasted two years until its closure in 2011.